Location

 25.714259

-Rockridge Plaza serves as a vibrant community node along the linear park corridor, built to host events, outdoor gatherings, food vendors, art activations, and informal socializing under and around the elevated rail infrastructure.
+Rock Ridge Plaza is ideally located near the University of Miami at Ponce de Leon Blvd west of Granada Blvd.
+This area serves as a vibrant community node along the linear park corridor, built to host events, outdoor gatherings, a classroom for learning, food vendors, art activations, and informal socializing under and near the entrance to UM.
 It functions as both a recreational plaza and urban living room for the surrounding neighborhood.

 Stanford Drive entrance to the University of Miam